All Episodes

 That was also a new concession.

-Uh he's pledged to hold votes on term limits and border security bills, which was inevitable anyway.
+He's pledged to hold votes on term limits and border security bills, which was inevitable anyway.

-Uh, but more importantly, he also agreed to major changes to the appropriations process to prevent any omnibus bill, and he did it by allowing floor amendments to be offered by any lawmaker in the caucus that wants to make it, which I think is really more freedom than any Congress has ever had.
+And he did it by allowing floor amendments to be offered by any lawmaker in the caucus that wants to make it, which I think is really more freedom than any Congress has ever had.

-Yeah, it certainly brings back a lot of the things that uh have been absent from Congress for a long time.
+Yeah, it certainly brings back a lot of the things that have been absent from Congress for a long time.

-There hasn't been an open amendment uh on the floor of the House since I got here uh in June of 2016 that ended in May of 2016.
+There hasn't been an open amendment on the floor of the House since I got here in June of 2016.

-It'll make it more representative uh of the people that sent us here to do the work, but we do have to get after it and get on offense and start doing the things we promised the American people we would do.
+But we do have to get after it and get on offense and start doing the things we promised the American people we would do.

 Well, I think that's very key and very important.

-They're saying, look, you you can't get to yes with these guys, just cut a deal with Democrats.
+They're saying, look, you can't get to yes with these guys.

-And Kevin, to his credit, has not cut a deal with Democrats.
+Kevin, to his credit, has not cut a deal with Democrats.

-He said, No, we elected a Republican majority.
+He said, no, we elected a Republican majority.

-We need to have uh a Republican speaker and a Republican set of rules and a Republican way to govern this conference, and that has been key to Kevin holding the support that he has.
+We need to have a Republican speaker and a Republican set of rules and a Republican way to govern this conference.

-And uh Kevin's support hasn't been eroded.
+And Kevin's support hasn't been eroded.

-And while it isn't showing in the votes, there is movement uh towards a negotiation that will uh hopefully deliver the votes, and at some point if you can't get the votes, then we really are in a quandary to say, how do you reward nine percent of the conference uh uh with uh by moving on to the to the next option?
+And at some point, if you can't get the votes, then we really are in a quandary to say, how do you reward 9% of the conference by moving on to the next option?

 I tend to agree with you.

-One option that I know is being talked about is this idea, which I think is nutty and insane and won't work, uh, is to just lower the threshold to a simple majority.
+One option that I know is being talked about is this idea, which I think is nutty and insane and won't work, is to just lower the threshold to a simple majority.

 That can happen.

-Low probability, but incredibly high risk, and that shows the stakes here.
+And that shows the stakes here.

 And frankly, shame on us if it's taken this kind of effort to get to what really is in the best interest of the American people.